2DBarcodesHacks/PythonScripts/README.md

 # PythonScripts
-Python examples scripts for "Barcode scanners are disguised windows to your Windows" BSidesTLV 2023 Talk
+"Barcode scanners are disguised windows to your Windows" BSidesTLV 2023 Talk Python scripts.

+# Description
 The following python scripts generates 2D barcodes that comprises a series of commands and data.
 Each script perform a different action.